New language versions of medical uniform product catalogues

 Our client required an English and German version of their product catalogues, used as promo materials at an important industry trade fair in Düsseldorf.

 To ensure the utmost content quality, the client ordered a translation with editing.
-As the project deadline was rather short, we were also tasked with delivering target graphics files (DTP).
-The client prepared source files both to be read digitally, and to be printed.
+We were also tasked with DTP, thanks to which we could carry out the project faster, delivering files ready to be not only digitally read, but also printed.

 Step 1: IDML file preparation